julionc/awesome-shopify/readme.md

   - [Cart.js](https://cartjs.org/) - A Javascript library to power your Shopify theme's cart.
   - [gocomet/snippets](https://github.com/gocomet/snippets) - A collection of code snippets, generally for use with Shopify.
   - [Shopify Skeleton theme](https://github.com/Shopify/skeleton-theme) - A simplified Shopify theme.
+  - [Liquid Cheat Sheet](http://shopify.com/liquid) A resource for building Shopify Themes with Liquid

 ## Mobile